pactflow/docs.pactflow.io/website/docs/docs/permissions/predefined-roles.md

 ## Team Administrator

-This role is automatically assigned to any user who is set as an administrator of a specific team.
-This role may not be edited or deleted, and cannot be assigned directly via the user roles APIs or UIs.
+This role is automatically assigned to any user who is an administrator of a specific team.
+This role may not be edited or deleted and cannot be assigned directly via the user roles APIs or UIs.

 #### Default permissions